Data Protection & GDPR

 The school asks all parents, carers and visitors to our school to ask permission before taking photos and video and to agree such files are used for personal use only and are not shared with social media sights or other agencies.

 The school will only publish images on this website if parental permission has been provided.

 Parents and pupils have the right to access the information we hold about them; this is known as a Subject Access Request and should be made in writing.

 The school must supply the information requested within one school month or provide a reason for an extension of up to two months.

-Where you are unhappy with how your data has been handled by the school you can make a complaint to the Data Protection Office, Paul Stratford, at email@example.com or if this does not provide satisfaction direct to the Information Commissioner at ico.org.uk.
+Where you are unhappy with how your data has been handled by the school you can make a complaint to the Data Protection Officer Paul Stratford, at firstname.lastname@example.org or if this does not provide satisfaction direct to the Information Commissioner at ico.org.uk.